practical-nlp/practical-nlp-code/README.md

 ---

-### :sparkles: A newer version compatible with Ubuntu 23 is being added in the branch [pnlp-refactor-ubuntu23](https://github.com/practical-nlp/practical-nlp-code/tree/pnlp-refactor-ubuntu23).
+### :sparkles: A newer version compatible with Ubuntu 23 is being added in [pnlp-refactor-ubuntu23](https://github.com/practical-nlp/practical-nlp-code/tree/pnlp-refactor-ubuntu23).
-We especially thank all the educators & universities for their feedback in pointing out the issues & improving the accessibility of the notebooks.
+We thank everyone, especially the educators & universities, for their feedback in pointing out the issues & improving the accessibility of the notebooks.

 ---